AthanasiaZ/Introduction-to-Bioinformatics/README.md

 # Introduction to Bioinformatics
- 8 small exercises on suffix trees and dynamic programming in pdf format.
+8 small exercises on suffix trees and dynamic programming in pdf format. a paper on systems biology.